 The weak man shook his head, leaned over and whispered words into Ashley’s ear.
 Ashley struggled to decipher their meaning.
 With collapsed lungs, the scientist was unable to breathe.
 Before Ashley could inquire, he had died.

-“Warning,” announce Enigma Six, the ship’s consciousness.
+“Warning,” announced Enigma Six, the ship’s consciousness.
 “Control systems under polemictronic attack.”

 Ashley rushed back into her ship.
 “Disengage,” she ordered, hoping to cut off the attacker’s access to the Enigma’s neuronet.
 By the time she made it to the bridge, she knew she was doomed.
 All the ship’s Enigmas had succumbed to the polemictron.